greje656/Questions/hiz.md

 https://youtu.be/ZftaDG2q3D0

-The problem as far as I understand it, is that rays can osciliate from hitting the surface back and forth when it's tracing rays that are almost parallelel to the extruded depth cells:
+The problem _as far as I understand it_, is that rays can osciliate from hitting the surface back and forth when it's tracing rays that are almost parallelel to the extruded depth cells.
+It is essentially an alliasing problem caused by the low quality of the depth signal:
 ![](https://github.com/greje656/Questions/blob/master/images/ssr-depth-threshold01.jpg)

-I have experimented with adapting the threshold based on different properties of the intersection (direction of reflected ray, angle of insidence at intersection, surface inclination at intersection) but I have never been able to find a silver bullet (or anything that resembles a bullet to be honest).
-I think that Mikkel Svendsen proposed a solution to this problem while presenting [https://youtu.be/RdN06E6Xn9E?t=40m27s]("Low Complexity, High Fidelity: The Rendering of INSIDE") but I have yet to wrap my head around the proposed solution and try it.
+I have experimented with adapting the depth threshold based on different properties of the intersection point (direction of reflected ray, angle of insidence at intersection, surface inclination at intersection) but I have never been able to find a silver bullet (or anything that resembles a bullet to be honest).
+I think that Mikkel Svendsen proposed a solution to this problem while presenting [Low Complexity, High Fidelity: The Rendering of "INSIDE"](https://youtu.be/RdN06E6Xn9E?t=40m27s) but I have yet to wrap my head around the proposed solution and try it.